brs6412/cserver/README.md

 There are a few things I'd like to add or improve over time:

-- Refactor C code (I know it's not pretty, but it's mine and it works)
+- ~~Refactor C code (I know it's not pretty, but it's mine and it works)~~ (Refactored into more modular code and made use of structs)
 - Create a debian package that handles systemd service setup and binary installation
 - Include update script that allows any user to pull site updates from the repo
 - Detect and prevent directory traversal attacks